 Flexibility and Engagement

-Online personalized learning gives students more freedom of schedule.
-From classes, part-time jobs and personal commitments, to midnight coding practice—learning can happen whenever works best for you!
-Plus forums and chats enable interaction among peers for less isolating and more engaging learning experiences!
+Online personalized learning gives students more flexibility in their schedules.
+From classes, part-time jobs, and personal commitments, to midnight coding practice, learning can happen whenever it works best for you!
+Plus, forums and chats enable peer interaction, making learning less isolating and more engaging!

 Expanding Career Pathways